paulfioravanti/paulfioravanti.github.io/_posts/2018-03-07-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 end
 ```

-This resolver look suspiciously like the original REST `ContactController`, and
+This resolver looks suspiciously like the original REST `ContactController`, and
 this is mainly thanks to having the `AddressBook` context hide away all of the
 complexity around preparing contact data sets for delivery to the front end.
 Handy!